pulumi/terraform-provider-aws/website/docs/r/eks_node_group.html.markdown

 ### Ignoring Changes to Desired Size

-You can utilize the generic Terraform resource [lifecycle configuration block](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html) with `ignore_changes` to create an EKS Node Group with an initial size of running instances, then ignore any changes to that count caused externally (e.g., Application Autoscaling).
+You can utilize [ignoreChanges](https://www.pulumi.com/docs/intro/concepts/programming-model/#ignorechanges) create an EKS Node Group with an initial size of running instances, then ignore any changes to that count caused externally (e.g. Application Autoscaling).

 ```terraform
 resource "aws_eks_node_group" "example" {